enbock/MBOS-Space-Engineers/MBOS Bus/README.md

 * Run the block once manually without any argument.

 It is not needed, to add this module to any Timer Block.

+## Deinstallation
+Execute the core once with argument `UNINSTALL`.
+That will start a deregistration of all module.
+After that the core storage is cleaned.
+The registered modules receive the removal from core.
+They should uninstall his own module relations.
+Finally should stay all module in fresh state for reinstallation.